sjmcpherson/Front-End-Developer-Learnings/CSS.md

  - 'min-width' - '@media screen and (min-width: 900px) {}' Will apply CSS if the viewing area is greater than 900px.
  - 'max-device-width' - '@media screen and (max-device-width: 480px) {}' Will apply CSS if the resolution is greater than 480px as max-device-width means the actual resolution of the device rather than just the viewing area resolution.
  - 'min-device-pixel-ratio' - '@media only screen and (min-device-pixel-ratio : 2){}' For 2x pixel density resolutions like the Retina display.
+ - 'only' in '@media only screen..' stops older browsers parsing the remander of the selector

 <h3>General Coding Tips</h3>
  - Its important when working in a team of developers on a project that they all abide to a similar syntax and format with their stylesheets, this is important specifically in large projects to keep stylesheets maintainable, readable and scalable.
 Often its important to agree on a CSS Guideline which states what file structure, preprocessor, font-sizing unit, spacing etc that should be adhered to.
 A very detailed one can be found here: https://github.com/csswizardry/CSS-Guidelines